 Should you keep your child home from school?

 Yes.
-Children may return to school twenty-four (24) hours after treatment begins.
+Children may return to school 24-hours after treatment begins.
 Areas should be covered when the child returns to school.

 Should you keep your child home from school?

 Yes.
-Children may return to school after treatment has been started.
+Children may return to school after treatment has been started and approval from school nurse.

 Should you keep your child home from school?